Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 On March 22-1942 at 13:50 M/T Nueva Andalucia ran aground in heavy snow at a place called Mars Hook in the inlet to Halifax.
 The Texaco ship had a cargo of 14 000 tons petrol for England.
 At 21:30 that evening she broke in 2 abaft of midships in the pumproom.
 The entire complement took to the boats.
 2 explosions boomed across the city, frightening people to death, as they remembered the catastrophic explosion in Halifax in 1917.
 The explosion occurred in the foreship.
 The flammable cargo was immediately set ablaze.
 "The flames stood several hundred meters tall.
 I've never seen such a horrendous ocean of flames" says John Chr.
 Christensen who was the 1st mate at the time.
 Everyone escaped without injury.
 The afterpart drifted towards shore before running aground at Light House Bank, where it settled in 24 ft of water.
 It remained in Halifax for several months before being towed to New York.
 "Seeing Nueva Andalucia in flames, and the thought of her crew who had lost their ship was sad" says later Ambassador Harald Juell in his book "En havn på østkysten" (A Port on the East Coast").
 Together with the Canadian Admiral L.W.
 Murray he stood on Point Pleasant and watched the burning wreck.
 The Admiral, who had the highest military responsibility for the Canadian Atlantic coast was shaken.

 John Chr.
-Christensen later joined M/T Skandinavia.
+Christensen later joined M/T Skandinavia (he has since passed away).

 POST WAR: